rickh94/rickhenry.dev/src/page_content/services/service3.md

 ---
-title: Online Presence
+title: Low Maintenance
-icon: globe
+icon: wrench_screwdriver
 tags: service
 icon_color_class: text-indigo-500
-slug: automate-repetitive-tasks
+slug: low-maintenance
 ---

-Your presence online is more than your website.
-We can work together to make sure that your advertising and social media are up-to-date and useful.
+My sites require very little ongoing maintenance so that they stay will stay beautiful and functional for as long as possible.